Career In Ophthalmology

 - Doctor of Philosophy Programme in Ophthalmology

 For Bachelor Courses: Students can apply for bachelor courses (MBBS) after passing 12th with Physics, Chemistry and Biology subjects.

 Check Here: Courses After 12th Science

 For Master Courses: To apply for PG courses, candidates should have completed a bachelor degree from any college or university recognized from MCI (Medical Council of India).

 Admissions in these courses of ophthalmologic are based on medical entrance examination.
-Many institutions and colleges offers admission on the basis of national level or state level examinations like NEET (National Eligibility Cum Entrance Test), AIIMS (All India Institute of Medical Science ), etc. While some other universities organizes their own entrance test for admissions.
+Many institutions and colleges offers admission on the basis of national level – NEET (National Eligibility Cum Entrance Test).
+For admission into .
 Below we are providing some popular entrance examinations for the entry in ophthalmology courses:

 Some popular medical entrance tests are:

 Top colleges or universities which offer ophthalmology courses are:

 - All India Institute of Medical Sciences, New Delhi